ChandulaNethmal/chandulanethmal.github.io/_posts/2020-05-08-Static-Dynamic-Websites.md

 ### Advantages of a static website

 - Provide improved security over dynamic websites (dynamic websites are at risk to web shell attacks if a vulnerability is present).
-- Improved performance for end users compared to dynamic websites
+- Improved performance for end users compared to dynamic websites.
 - Fewer or no dependencies on systems such as databases or other application servers.
 - Cost savings from utilizing cloud storage, as opposed to a hosted environment.